ans-group/docs.ukfast.co.uk/source/operatingsystems/linux/magento/magentottfb.md

 ## Server Time To First Byte

-You can test the reponse time of the server with a text file, this will show you the speed of which the server, network and webservice respond.
+You can test the reponse time of the server with a text file, this will show you the speed of which the server, network and webservice respond:

 ```bash
  ~]$ curl -o /dev/null -s -w "Time: %{time_total} \n" https://exampledomain.com/ttfbtest.txt